Classical and Quantum Mechanics via Lie algebras: Motivation

 For the mathematicians most of the folklore vocabulary of physicists may not be familiar, but later on in the book, precise definitions in mathematical language will be given.
-Therefore, apart from the material introduced in Section \ref{s.mink}, there is no need to understand everything in the first chapter on first reading; we merely introduce informal names for certain concepts from physics and try to convey the impression that these have important applications to reality and that there are many interesting solved and unsolved mathematical problems in many areas of theoretical physics.\footnote{ We encourage readers to investigate for themselves some of the abundant literature to get a better feeling and more understanding that we can offer here.}
+Therefore, there is no need to understand everything in the first chapter on first reading; we merely introduce informal names for certain concepts from physics and try to convey the impression that these have important applications to reality and that there are many interesting solved and unsolved mathematical problems in many areas of theoretical physics.\footnote{ We encourage readers to investigate for themselves some of the abundant literature to get a better feeling and more understanding than we can offer here. }